jonathanhogg/flitter/docs/windows.md

 adjustments, Values less than 1 will lighten the output image and values greater than 1 will darken it.

-`tonemap=` [ `:reinhard` ]
+`tonemap=` [ `:aces` | `:reinhard` ]
-: If specified, then a tone-mapping function will be applied to map high luminance range images into the $[0,1]$ range.
-Currently, only the Reinhard curve is supported.
+: If specified, then a tone-mapping function will be applied to map high dynamic range images into the $[0,1]$ range.
+The supported tone-mapping functions are: (an approximation of) the ACES filmic curve, and the Reinhard curve.
 Default is no tone-mapping.

 If `tonemap=:reinhard` then an additional attribute is supported:

 `whitepoint=` *LUMINANCE*
-: The Reinhard curve has an infinite upper limit for input luminance and so no input luminance is able to result in a white output.
-If `whitepoint` is greater than `0` then tone-mapping will use a modified Reinhard curve that maps luminance values of `whitepoint` to a luminance of $1$.
+: If `whitepoint` is greater than `1` then the Reinhard curve will be modified to map input values at `whitepoint` to an output value of $1$.
+Input values greater than `whitepoint` will saturate.
+Values close to `1` will result in no tone-mapping, large values will result in the standard Reinhard curve.
 Default is `0`, i.e., no curve modification.

 The `!adjust` filter works in the following order: